 Location: Minnekahta Avenue/Near Kidney Springs

-Minnekahta Springs, once an open-air bathhouse, is currently under development and is inaccessible while under construction, but you can see the massive amounts of water flowing out into Fall River on the western retaining wall opposite Kidney Springs.
+Minnekahta Springs, once an open-air bathhouse, is currently under development and is inaccessible while under construction, but you can see the massive amounts of runoff water from Minnekahta Springs flowing out into Fall River on the western retaining wall opposite Kidney Springs.
+This area – pictured to the right – is not currently accessible to the general public.
 In the near future, Minnekahta Springs will be open again for visitors!

 4. CASCADE SPRINGS/CASCADE FALLS/KEITH PARK